chtsao8/lab64-MBA/README.md

 You can get this motor here for $75: [Brushless 245kV Motor](https://www.hobbypartz.com/96m608-bigfoot160-5335-245kv.html)

-### Wheel and Motor Pulleys
+### Wheel and Motor Pulleys, Drive Belt

-Next is the wheel pulley.
-This is the gear-shaped object that secured by screws to the spokes of the board's wheels.
+Next we'll focus on the pulleys.
+These are the gear-shaped objects that connect the motor to the wheels.
+The wheel pulley is secured with screws to the spokes of the board's wheels, and the motor pulley attaches straight onto the motor.
+Pulleys come in different shapes, sizes, and teeth count.

+So what type of pulleys should we buy?
+The wheel diameter and motor kV rating, parts we've previously discussed, will help a lot with choosing the right pulleys.
+What we need to find now is the **gearing reduction ratio**, which is **speed of driven/speed of driver**, in our case the wheel and the motor (attached to the wheel and motor pulleys respectively).
+Additionally, we want to ensure we have good **torque** transfer between the motor and the wheels.

+To do so, we have to consider several variables.
+The first would be the number of teeth engaged with the belt at any given time.
+This is called the number of **teeth-in-mesh**.
+In order to ensure minimal loss between the motor and the wheel, we want to ensure we have at least _6_ teeth or more in mesh at any given time (per pulley).

 To mount the wheels and wheel gear(pulley?), it's likely you'll have to cut of a section of your trucks to expose more axle.
-If you're lucky, you won't have to do this.
+If you're lucky, you won't have to do this

 ### Making your own parts